Documentation

 1

-Click the gear icon on your site card to open settings.
+Click "Password" button on your site card

 2